 His extensive work at Harpers Ferry delves into issues of class and labor in this early industrial town.
 He received a 3-year NSF Research Experiences for Undergraduates award that allowed him to partner with other institutions to train undergraduates in archaeology and explore issues of race, class and ethnicity on the Illinois western frontier.
 The work focused on the historic town of New Philadelphia, Illinois.
 The development of civic engagement activities became an important part of this archaeological program.

-He is now working with graduate and undergraduate students on a project that includes oral histories, documentary research, and archaeology in the anthracitre region of Pennsylvania.
+He is now working with graduate and undergraduate students on the Anthracite Heritgae Project, a program that includes oral histories, documentary research, and archaeology in the anthracitre region of Pennsylvania.
 The project initially focused on the 1897 Lattimer Massacre.
-Now the research program, known as the Anthracite Heritage Program, is exploring issues related to immigration in the past as well as the present in the coal patch towns surrounding Hazleton, PA.
+Now the research program is exploring issues related to immigration in the past as well as the present in the coal patch towns in Northeastern Pennsylvania.
 The project has worked in Lattimer, Pardeesville, and most recently Eckley Miners' Village, focusing on the the households of mining families.
 Potential graduate students intersted in working on the project are encouraged to apply by the January 1 application deadline.

 Dr. Shackel serves as the PI on cooperative agreements with the National Park Service.
 These projects provide work and educational opportunities for undergraduate and graduate students.
 Shackel is interested in what nationally significant sites mean to the American public, and how they help to create and maintain a national identity.
 Archaeology plays a role in revealing controversial issues of our country’s development, such as labor, racism, and enslavement.

 - Historical archaeology, labor history, public history, civic engagement

 Department of Anthropology